JusZhaVS/Simulating-Multi-Agent-Drone-Delivery-System-Using-Dynamic-Task-Allocation/README.md

-# SwarmDash - Multi-Agent Delivery System Simulation
+# Simulating Multi-Agent Drone Delivery System by Leveraging Dynamic Task Allocation

 A multi-agent system for simulating autonomous delivery drones and ground robots with intelligent task allocation, pathfinding, and real-time optimization.

 ## Project Overview

-SwarmDash is a project I built to explore autonomous delivery systems.
+I built this project to explore autonomous delivery systems.
 I wanted to understand how drones and robots coordinate to solve complex logistics problems, so I built this simulation to model real-world challenges.
+As a brief overview, some of the keys features that I've built into this project are:

 Key features:
 - Intelligent robot fleet with autonomous behavior